julian-fairfax/julian-fairfax.github.io/index.md

 title: Home
 ---

-## Not what you were looking for?
-Are you looking for [RMC](https://rmc-team.github.io)?
-I do more than that, so please check this website out too!

 ## Julian Fairfax

-I'm Julian Fairfax and I'm the founder of RMC.
-I have experience in bash scripting and software modification, specifically macOS.
-I'm the creator of macOS Patcher and other tools/modifications.
+I'm Julian Fairfax and I'm the founder of [RMC](https://rmc-team.github.io).
+I have experience in bash scripting and software modification on macOS and Linux.
+I'm the creator of various open source bash scripts, tools, and modifications.

 ### Social
 - [Element](https://matrix.to/#/@juliannfairfax:matrix.org)